kserve/kserve/docs/samples/v1beta1/torchserve/README.md

 │   ├── mnist.mar
 ```

-- For remote storage you can choose to start the example using the prebuilt mnist MAR file stored on KFServing example GCS bucket
+- For remote storage you can choose to start the example using the prebuilt mnist MAR file stored on KServe example GCS bucket
 `gs://kfserving-examples/models/torchserve/image_classifier`,
 you can also generate the MAR file with `torch-model-archiver` and create the model store on remote storage according to the above layout.